MicrosoftDocs/sql-docs/docs/connect/jdbc/understanding-java-ee-support.md

 For JDBC Drivers 4.1, 4.2, and 6.0, the driver is contained in the **sqljdbc.jar**, **sqljdbc4.jar**, **sqljdbc41.jar**, or **sqljdbc42.jar** files.

 The class name is used whenever you load the driver with the JDBC DriverManager class, and whenever you specify the class name of the driver in any driver configuration.
-For example, configuring a data source within a Java EE application server might require you enter the driver class name.
+For example, to configure a data source within a Java EE application server might require you enter the driver class name.

 ## Data sources